Rachel Gowey: 2014

 Gowey was added to the U.S. National Team in 2014.
 Since her addition to the squad, she was named to the U.S. delegation to the 2014 City of Jesolo Trophy in Venice, Italy.
 She finished 5th in the all-around with a score of 56.750.

 Gowey competed at the 2014 Secret U.S. Classic, placing 4th scoring 57.000.
-She was scheduled to compete at the 2014 P&G U.S National Championships but had to withdraw after fracturing her ankle on her triple twist dismount on the balance beam at podium training.
+She was scheduled to compete at the 2014 P&G U.S. National Championships but had to withdraw after tearing several ligaments in her ankle on her triple twist dismount on the balance beam at podium training.
 After recovering and attending national team camps, Gowey was added back to the team on November 25, 2014.

 2015

-At the Pan American Games in Toronto (July 11-15, 2015), she was part of the US team that won gold convincingly.
+At the Pan American Games in Toronto (July 11–15, 2015), she was part of the US team that won gold convincingly.
 She also won gold on the uneven bars with a score of 14.725.
 Following the P&G Championships, where she placed 6th on the uneven bars (15.350 Day 1 + 14.700 Day 2 = 30.050) and 6th on the balance beam (14.400 Day 1 + 14.350 Day 2 = 28.750), Gowey was named to the Senior National Team and was invited to the 2015 Worlds Selection Camp in September.

 On November 11, 2015, she officially signed the National Letter of Intent to the University of Florida.

 2016

-Gowey competed at the Secret U.S. Classic in Hartford, Connecticut in June.
+Gowey competed at the Secret U.S. Classic in Hartford, Connecticut, in June.
 She placed 2nd in the All-Around at this meet and advanced to the P&G Gymnastics Championships.

 Later in June, Gowey competed at the P&G Gymnastics Championships in St.Louis, Missouri.
 After two days of competition, Gowey placed 5th on the uneven bars and 9th in the All-Around with a combined two day score of 113.700.
 This qualified Gowey to the U.S. Olympic Trials and she was also named to the U.S. National Team following the event.

 In July, Gowey competed at the 2016 U.S. Olympic Trials for gymnastics which were held in San Jose, California.
 After two days of competition, Gowey placed 6th on the uneven bars and 7th on balance beam.

-In September, Gowey began attending the University of Florida, where she competed for the Florida Gators gymnastics team from 2016-2020.
+In September, Gowey began attending the University of Florida, where she competed for the Florida Gators gymnastics team from 2016 to 2020.